Our top 3 takeaways: Learning in 2020 and beyond

 We also ran a poll to ask the group what is stopping them today from enabling FLO?
 The highest response was knowing where their people are, and what platforms they use.

-Follow this link to sign-up for a recording of the session.
+Follow this link to watch the recording of the session.

 In conclusion, the future of learning revolves around the willingness of the organisation to adopt a FLO mindset, but also giving the next-generation learners the platforms to thrive.
 Moving the conversation from competitions and usage to thinking about engagement, impact and the change that learning can evoke, proving your learning has value.